SS Marine Sulphur Queen – Not Seaworthy

 This would result in lengthy litigation between the ship’s owners and the families of the missing men.

 The SS Poet – Victim of the Atlantic

 Initially built as a transport ship for the US Navy in 1944, she transported troops during World War II regularly until 1949.
-Afterwards, she was idle for two decades before being sold and changing hands several time.
-In 1979, she was purchased by the Hawaiian Eugenia Corp and the 522 foot ship was converted to a bulk cargo carrier.
+Afterward, she was idle for two decades before being sold and changing hands several times.
+In 1979, she was purchased by the Hawaiian Eugenia Corp and the 522-foot ship was converted to a bulk cargo carrier.

 On October 24, 1980, the Poet left Girard Point in Philadelphia, Pennsylvania early in the morning carrying 13,500 tons of corn and crew of 34.
 Bound for Port Said, Egypt, the captain reported that the ship was heavy on the bow and was slow in responding, but apparently these issues were of little concern as the green light signal was given to the ship and it began cruising through the Delaware River towards the Atlantic.
 A short time later, the ship reported its position at 8:30 a.m. when it passed by Cape Henlopen, Delaware.
 It would be the last transmission received from the Poet.

 Though the ship was required to report its position every two days to the Marine Administration, it failed to do so and for whatever reason, the ship owners didn’t report her missing until November 3, 1980.
 Had the ship stayed on course she would have reached Egypt by that time.
 Unfortunately, the delay in reporting the Poet missing made the search for her much more difficult.
 However, a massive search operation was initiated by the US Coast Guard that covered some 290,000 square miles starting from Cape Henlopen all the way to the Straits of Gibraltar.
 In addition, nine planes did an aerial search of some 393,000 square miles.
 In the end, no trace of the ship, the 34-member crew, nor any debris or oil leakage was found.